gufett0/ZK-KYC-DSIG/README.md

 All test runs will generate a report (in xml) format in the `reports` folder. **Please note** that every time a test is run, the report is overwritten.

 ---

+## Features

+- **Privacy-Preserving**: Zero-Knowledge Proof ensures only essential information is disclosed.
+- **Digital Signature**: Guarantees the identiy of the user as well as authenticity and integrity of the data.
+- **eIDAS-2 Compliant**: Aligned with the upcoming standard for electronic identification and trust services.
+- **Automated Testing**: Simple npm scripts for usage.